Subrecord Scripting in SuiteScript 2.x Compared With 1.0

 A Single Method Lets You Create and Load Subrecords

-In SuiteScript 1.0, you use one set of APIs to create subrecords and another set to edit subrecords.
-For example, you could use nlapiCreateSubrecord to create a subrecord and you could use nlapiEditSubrecord to edit a subrecord.
+In SuiteScript 1.0, there are separate APIs for creating and editing subrecords.
+For example, you'd use nlapiCreateSubrecord to create a subrecord and nlapiEditSubrecord to edit a subrecord.

-By contrast, in SuiteScript 2.x, any method that creates a subrecord can also be used to load that subrecord for editing.
+In SuiteScript 2.x, the same method can create or edit a subrecord.
 These methods all have the word get in their names.
 For example, you use the getSubrecord() method to create or load a subrecord that exists on the body of a record.
 You use the getSublistSubrecord() or getCurrentSublistSubrecord() method to create or load a subrecord that exists on a sublist line.

 When you use any of these methods, the system responds with the following logic: